ialhabbal/meta_prompt_extractor/README.md

 ## Update 1.6.0

-- Browse Files floating window now detached and resizeable.
+- Browse Files floating window now detached and resizable.
-- Imporved drag and drop images onto the node to read the prompts, positive and negative (if there is a negative)
+- Imporved drag and drop images onto the node to extract the prompts, positive and negative (if there is a negative)

 ## How to Use